No More 🤡 Clowning Around: Get Inside The World Of The 🤡 Clown Emoji And Learn How To Use This Powerful Symbol To Your Advantage

-10. Color the sides of the nose with brown.
+10. Color the sides of the nose brown.

-11. Fill in the insides of the mouth and hair that you just drew with a nice, orange colour.
+11. Fill in the insides of the mouth and hair that you just drew with a nice orange color.

 12. Make sure the hair, nose, and insides of the mouth are orange!

-13. Add in two half circles for the clown’s eyebrows.
+13. Add two half circles for the clown’s eyebrows.